jacob-zietek/jacob-zietek.github.io/quotes.md

 You're not good enough yet, there's a lot more work to do.

+The things you think about determine the quality of your mind.
+Your soul takes on the color of your thoughts.

 Gratitude gives you power over adversity.

 Comfort is the killer of man.